MenshikovDmitry/TSU_AI_Course/module_2. Object Detection and Segmentation/README.md

 Object detection and segmentation.
 __DEADLINE:  14.04.2022__
 ### Task
-It is a real life industry task I got at one of the interviews.
+It is a real life industry task.
 [This video](https://drive.google.com/file/d/1yEiiakDfC5v6omWZgEPXK8ji182_KfGC/view?usp=sharing) contains the outcome from a clodding machine.
 It grinds the soil or rocks and turns them into equally-sized clods, which are passed to the next step in the production chain.
 When the clodding machine malfunctions, it produces abnormally big clods which may damage the next machine and disable the entire chain.
 Your task is to implement an online diagnostic system based on Computer Vision.
 The customer wants the system to
 1) Detect abnormal clods
 2) Estimate the number of them in each frame